-14.4 - Drivers who make it through the final qualifying session (Q2) will have to start the race on the same tire compound they used to record their fastest timed lap during the first qualifying session (Q1).
+14.4 - Drivers that finish the qualifying session (Q) in the top 10 must start the race on the same tire compound they used to record their fastest timed lap during the qualifying session (Q).

-14.5 - Drivers must use at least two out of the three dry-weather tire compounds during the race.
+14.5 - Drivers must use at least two tire compounds during the race.

 14.6 - Tires will only be deemed to have been used once the car has left the pit lane.

 14.7 - Drivers that breach Articles 14.4 or 14.5 will be automatically excluded from the results of the race.